 Comfort systems frequently use more energy than any other appliance in your residence.
 This is seen on your monthly energy costs, but it’s essential to realize utility costs can be regulated in a couple methods.

 Tune-Ups: One approach to lower heating and cooling expenses is to book seasonal maintenance.
-Furnace maintenance and AC maintenance helps your comfort pieces of equipment work correctly and efficiently.
+Furnace maintenance helps your comfort pieces of equipment work correctly and efficiently.
 Operating dusty HVAC systems can create lost efficiency and damage to your system.